HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 ## Background & acknowledgement
 Realization in 2022 was a collaboration between checking12, ksheumaker, HAEdwin on the Home Assistant forum, and all the other people from this forum (https://gathering.tweakers.net/forum/list_messages/2032302/1).
 Thanks goes out to 12christiaan and ViperRNMC for providing an automated solution to restart the ECU-C and ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) models.
 Best for last all my sponsors who provide me with coffee!
 Thank you, it keeps me motivated!

-## To Do
-- Fix bug where pressing the reboot button for an ECU-B seems to go allright while it does not (not compatible function for ECU-B)
-- Code cleanup